 1. Gather inspiration

 Bear in mind that the cover of your book is the first point of contact between you and your intended audience.
 To create a cover that sells, you should draw inspiration from other successful books in your genre to determine which visual cues appeal to your target audience.
-It’s critical to gather visual inspiration to understand how your cover should appear and feel.
+Gathering visual inspiration to understand how your cover should appear and feel is critical.

 2. Consider the genre and themes

-Remember that when learning how to create a book cover that sells, your book’s cover should convey as much information as possible to potential readers.
 However, you should avoid overloading them with information on a single, condensed cover.
-A book’s cover can only convey so much information.
+A cover can only convey so much information.
 Before writing, decide on the most crucial theme or element to emphasize.

 3. Know your preferred format